convox/docs/docs/reference/rack-parameters.md

 This parameter cannot be changed after the rack is created.
 </div>

-Whether to enable High Availability mode.
+Whether to enable High Availability mode, choose between failure resiliency and cost efficiency.
 This ensure proper resources redundancy to mitigate system failures.

-If High Availability is true, the [InstanceCount](#instancecount) is used as initial cluster size.
+If HighAvailability is set to true, the [InstanceCount](#instancecount) is used as initial cluster size.
 If false, the `NoHaInstanceCount` is used as initial cluster size.
 Both can be scaled to 1000 instances.

 | Default value  | `true`          |
 | Allowed values | `true`, `false` |